 First, the insurgency in Cabo Delgado has proved extremely challenging and a source of significant concern for all those at MRM, and Gemfields more widely, as the protection and safety of personnel and assets are paramount.
-It is hard to overstate the significance of the insurgency on Gemfields Group companies operating in Mozambique - indeed, on 14 February 2023, each of the Nairoto Companies (which are part of the Gemfields Group) gave written notice to the Government of Mozambique declaring force majeure pursuant to Article 147.3 of the Mining Law Regulations.
 MRM deeply appreciates the presence of the Mozambican military (FADM) at MRM to assist in protecting against the risk posed by the insurgency, and is keen to ensure that protection is at all times sufficient.
-There is also significant concern that insurgents have and will seek to infiltrate the districts where we operate by posing as illegal miners or participating in illegal mining to finance the insurgency.
+Gemfields notes that there is currently no MoU in place with FADM.
+Gemfields and MRM are actively engaging the Ministry of Defence to conclude an MoU.
+The purpose being to provide vital reassurance as to the Government's commitment to the security of Gemfields' people and assets in Mozambique whilst also recognising the necessity of respect for human rights via the application of the VPSHR.

 Early on the morning of 2 February 2024, a suspected scout for the insurgents was apprehended by the FADM whilst trying to climb the hill where the FADM contingent was deployed.